A. Provision for purification – the ashes from the sacrifice of a red heifer.

 v.
 “According to Maimonides, the cedar wood was taken in logs and bound round with hyssop, and then afterwards the whole enveloped in scarlet; so what was seen by the people was the scarlet which was at once the emblem of sin and its punishment.”
 (Spurgeon)

 c.
 They shall be kept for the congregation of the children of Israel for the water of purification; it is for purifying from sin: The residue from the burning of the carcass, the cedar, the hyssop, and the scarlet fabric together would produce a lot of ash.
 This ash was gathered and sprinkled in water bit by bit to make water suited for purification ceremonies.

 i.
 The water of purification was only made effective when the ash remains of the red heifer (along with the cedar, hyssop, and scarlet) were added to the water.

 iii.
-This water of purification was God’s kindness to provide another way of cleansing from ritual impurity.
+This water of purification showed God’s kindness in providing another way of cleansing from ritual impurity.
 Leviticus gives a ritual for cleansing that included washing in water and waiting until evening (Leviticus 11:28, 11:39-40, 15:16-18).
 In more serious cases (such as contact with a dead body), one must wait seven days and then offer an animal sacrifice (Leviticus 14:10-32).
 This provides an alternative to the long and expensive ritual described in Leviticus 14.
 With the water of purification, instead of being cleansed by a sin offering, the unclean person was sprinkled with water that included all the ingredients of a sin offering.

 iv.
 Taken together the offering of the red heifer and the water of purification associated with that offering are a powerful picture pointing to the perfect work of Jesus Christ.